erikmswan/react-boilerplate/README.md

 No need to wrap any other components, just the dynamically loaded ones serving as top-level route components such as `src/routes/Home/Home` and `src/routes/NotFound/NotFound`.

+You can find more information in the [Routing](#routing) section of this readme.

 ## Production

 To build the production verson of the app, use `npm run start`.
-This will build the production client and server assets and run the production server on port 80.
+This will build the production client and server assets and run the production server, which is hosted on on port 80 by default.

 Alternatively, if you've already built the assets, you can simply use `npm run server` to start the server.

 # State

 This repo uses Redux as its global data store.
 Redux utilizes three core components: reducers, selectors and actions.

 * `reducers` manage a branch of the state tree, such as `state.auth` or `state.location`.
 They do this by accepting an action object which contains information about which part of the tree to change and what to change it with.
 * `actions` generate the object that selects a case in a reducer.
-They always include a `type` key, which matches a switch case in a reducer, and sometimes a `payload` key, which contains information to add to state.
+They always include a `type` key, which matches a switch case in a reducer, and sometimes a `payload` key, which contains information about how to modify the state.
 * `selectors` fetch the desired data from the state tree.
 This step is helpful in memoizing state lookups to make it faster.
 This repo uses `reselect` for selector memoization.

 The pattern of the `state` directory tree is designed to make importing easier.
-Different branches of the state tree are kept under `modules`, and each module has up to three files: the aforementioned `reducer`, `selectors` and `actions`.
+Different branches of the state tree are kept under `modules`, and each module has up to three files: `reducer.js`, `selectors.js` and `actions.js`.

-These files are exported from the `reducers`, `selectors` and `actions` files in `src/state`.
-The result of this is that you can import any of the selectors and actions by using something like this without having to remember which branch of the state tree they belong in:
+These files are exported from the `reducers.js`, `selectors.js` and `actions.js` files in `src/state`.
+The result of this is that you can import any of the selectors and actions without having to remember which branch of the state tree they belong in:

 ```javascript
 import { getLocationType } from 'state/selectors';